-"Mold will grow year-round.
-It's not really temperature-sensitive inside of a structure because we keep the homes comfortable for ourselves, which the downside to that is it makes it an ideal environment for mold growth," said Keith Bailey, the ServPro production manager.
+Mold experts say the first thing to look out for is white dust.
+Mold will grow year-round.
+It's not really temperature-sensitive inside of a structure because we keep the homes comfortable for ourselves, which the downside to that is it makes it an ideal environment for mold growth.

 Check closets, basements, air ducts, wood furniture and leather, too.
 If you do find mold and it covers more than 10 square feet, call a professional.